-Laser Engraving of Wood Stickers and Veneer: Basics, Tips, and Applications
+Laser Engraving Wood Stickers and Adhesive Veneer: Basics, Tips, and Applications

-1. Basics of Laser Engraving Wood Stickers and Veneer
+1. Basics of Laser Engraving Wood Stickers and Adhesive Veneer

 Material Properties

-Wood stickers and veneer consist of thin layers of wood, often with an adhesive backing.
+Wood stickers and adhesive veneer consist of thin wood layers, often with an adhesive backing.
 These materials can be made from real wood veneer with natural grain or from artificially produced wood imitations.

 Laser Technology